night0721/NullValkyrie/README.md

 ## Support

-If you need support, you can join the []Discord server](https://discord.gg/SbQHChmGcp) or DM me on Discord: night.dev
+If you need support, you can join the [Discord server](https://discord.gg/SbQHChmGcp) or DM me on Discord: night.dev

 ## License

-NullValkyrie is licensed under the GNU Public LICENSE v3.0.
+NullValkyrie is licensed under the GNU Public License v3.0.
 See [LICENSE](https://github.com/night0721/NullValkyrie/blob/master/LICENSE) for more information.

 ## Contribution